How To Make DIY Baking Powder (Quick and Easy Tutorial)

 - ¼ tsp baking soda

-- ¼ tsp corn or arrowroot starch (optional)
+- ¼ tsp cornstarch or arrowroot powder (optional)

 If you’re simply mixing up a bit of baking powder for a recipe you’re making right away, you’ll only need the first two ingredients: ½ tsp cream of tartar and ¼ tsp baking soda.